Breast Implant Removal in Calgary, Canada

 For the reasons mentioned above, Dr. Frank typically recommends a breast lift for patients having their implants removed.
 This is because with a breast lift, Dr. Frank is able to remove the loose hanging skin, reposition the remaining breast tissue, and likely relocate the nipple/areola complex.

 The goal with a breast lift is to return the breasts to a higher position on the chest, which will be important for you to be satisfied with the appearance of your breasts after removing your implants.
-As mentioned, without a lift, it’s likely your breasts will be quite flat and saggy without the implants.
-This is especially true the longer you have had implants, and with larger implant sizes.

 Are there risks involved in breast implant removal?